hphelion/documentation/commercial/GA1/commerical.services-identity-overview.md

 <!-- modeled after HP Cloud Networking Getting Started (network.getting.started.md) -->

-Based on OpenStack Keystone, the HP Helion OpenStack Identity service provides one-stop authentication for all HP Helion.
+Based on OpenStack Keystone, the HP Helion OpenStack Identity service provides one-stop authentication.
 It performs the following functions:

 * **User Management**- It tracks users and their permissions.The main components are: